-If you prefer other types of points that are less restrictive (so a little less valuable), there are other cards that will give you free travel just by getting the card.
-You can see our ranking of the best credit cards in Canada for December and again, our upcoming course will help you understand this complex but lucrative world.
+You can see our ranking of the best credit cards in Canada for November and again, our upcoming course will help you understand this complex but lucrative world.

 This is the Amazon brand.
 Sorry to tell you that most people do not care one bit if your bag has a well-known logo on it or not.
 This one has great reviews and is perfect because it is very affordable (it leaves you more money for actual travel).
 It is made of a material that repels water, has very good back support and lots of very useful compartments.
-There are three sizes available: 55L, 65L or 75L.
+There are 2 sizes available: 65L or 75L.